 A breakthrough innovation is an innovation that changes our lives for the better in the long term.
 It can create a completely new market, fundamentally change an existing market to create a completely new ecosystem, or solve a massive technological, social or environmental problem.

-The spectrum of German breakthrough innovations ranges from radio and television to aspirin and electron microscope, as well as automobiles.
-Breakthrough innovations that shape our lives today – such as the Internet or the smartphone – do not derive from Germany.
+The spectrum of German breakthrough innovations ranges from radio and television to aspirin and the electron microscope as well as automobiles.
+More recent breakthrough innovations that shape our lives today – such as the Internet or the smartphone – were not made in Germany.

 SPRIND sees itself as an incubator for breakthrough innovations in Germany and Europe.
 It identifies, validates, finances, and supports projects and plans that have the potential for producing breakthrough innovations.
 In contrast to pure research funding, SPRIND aims to support new marketable products, technologies, business models, and/or services that sustainably improve the lives of as many people as possible.
 The focus is on social and economic added value.
 This added value includes, in particular, the potential for major economic value creation and for solving significant technological, social, or ecological problems.

-In order to determine the potential of a breakthrough innovation, SPRIND has developed and established an in-depth analysis, evaluation, and selection process.
-Based on specific criteria and parameters, all project submissions and projects undergo the same process, which leads to a holistic assessment of the technological basis and entrepreneurial potential.
-The criteria are divided into seven general categories:
+SPRIND has developed and established an in-depth evaluation process in order to assess the potential for a breakthrough innovation.
+Based on specific criteria and parameters, all submissions undergo a process leading to a holistic assessment of their technological basis and economic potential.

-The assessment is determined through internal and external consultations and evaluations.
+The assessment includes internal and external consultations and evaluations.

-Validation is used to check the breakthrough innovation potential of a project.
+Validation is used to check the potential a project proposal has to be a breakthrough innovation.
 In particular, technical and scientific aspects are validated.
-This validation helps SPRIND to evaluate options for possible follow-up financing or funding.
+This validation helps SPRIND to evaluate options for possible follow-up financing.

 SPRIND bases its projects and technologies on Technology Readiness Levels (TRL).
 The TRLs indicate whether a technology is still at the basic research stage (TRL 0-2) or has already achieved full product status (TRL 9).
 SPRIND generally focuses on TRLs 3 to 7, that is, projects that are between experimental feasibility and a marketable prototype.